lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 Distributions of apparent magnitude are another standard type of plot that gives an at-a-glance impression of the brightness and completeness of a population of galaxies.

 4.1.
 Add a new plot.
-At upper right, click on the double-gears icon and select “Add New Chart” in the "Plot Parameters" pop-up window.
+At upper right of the right hand panel, click on the plus sign in a circle to add a new chart.
 Select a Plot Type of "Histogram" from the drop-down menu, and set the other boxes to match the screenshot below.

 .. figure:: /_static/portal_tut04_step04_01.png